 Assault family violence is simply an assault in which the alleged victim of the assault is a family member of the actor.
 And we all have bigger families than we thought we did, according to the Texas Legislature.
 “Family member” is a broad legal term.
 As defined by Chapter 71 of the Texas Family Code, family member signifies any person that is a member of the family or household.
 The term household encompasses any person that lives with you.
 This includes not only spouses, but girlfriends, boyfriends, and even roommates.
-Here is the definition from Chapter 71 of the Texas Family Code:
+The definition comes from Chapter 71 of the Texas Family Code.

 Can You Get an Assault Family Violence Conviction Off Your Record?

 It has become difficult to get an assault family violence off of your record.
 Even with deferred adjudication, you cannot get family violence off of your record.
 Deferred adjudication is a kind of probation.
 But it’s better than regular probation for a couple of reasons: 1) it is not a conviction, and 2) successful completion allows a non-disclosure.
 With a non-disclosure your criminal history can be partially cleared and you can deny the arrest when applying for jobs.
 Non-disclosure is not available for assault family violence.
 The only way to get the arrest off of your record is if the charge is dismissed or you prevail at trial.
 It is important to get the finding of family violence dismissed before any plea is entered.
 Pleading to a finding of family violence can mean bad things for your future.

 Defending Assault Family Violence Charges in Fort Worth, Texas